USRSE/usrse.github.io/_events/2022/2022-10-escience-social.md

 If you answered _Yes_ to either question, we invite you to join your fellow RSEs at a to-be-determined location for a meal and conversation.

-We will be meeting at 6PM Mountain Time following the [RSEs in eScience workshop](https://us-rse.org/rse-escience-2022/).
+We will be meeting at 6 PM Mountain Time following the [RSEs in eScience workshop](https://us-rse.org/rse-escience-2022/).
 Check back for details on where we will meet!